Table of Contents

 tree other than the one

-at ${PREFIX}/share/texmf-dist
+at ${PREFIX}/share/texmf-dist,

-to the list of all texmf
+set TEX_TEXMF_DIRS to the list of all texmf

 trees that need database update.